autopi-io/documentation/docs/cloud/device_management/custom_code.md

 Dependencies are installed on the device when synced.

 ## Typical Use Cases
-* Data Processing
+* Data Processing:
-  * Filter CAN messages
+  * filter CAN messages.
-  * Transform raw data into structured format
+  * transform raw data into structured format.
-* Event Handling
+* Event Handling:
-  * Trigger alerts based on thresholds
+  * trigger alerts based on thresholds.
-  * Emit events for cloud processing
+  * emit events for cloud processing.
-* Automation
+* Automation:
-  * Combine multiple commands into workflows
+  * combine multiple commands into workflows.
-  * Create device-side logic independent of cloud
+  * create device-side logic independent of cloud.
-* Integration
+* Integration:
-  * Send data to external APIs
+  * send data to external APIs.
-  * Interface with third-party systems
+  * interface with third-party systems.

 ---

 ## Summary
 Custom Code allows you to:
-* Extend AutoPi functionality using Python
+* Extend AutoPi functionality using Python.
-* Build custom services and workflows
+* Build custom services and workflows.
-* Process and react to vehicle data in real time
+* Process and react to vehicle data in real time.
-* Integrate with external systems
+* Integrate with external systems.

 It is the core feature for advanced and scalable customization of AutoPi devices.

 ### Best Practices
-* Keep modules focused and simple
+* Keep modules focused and simple.
-* Use logging for debugging
+* Use logging for debugging.
-* Test functions manually before integrating
+* Test functions manually before integrating.
-* Avoid blocking operations unless using services
+* Avoid blocking operations unless using services.
-* Restart services after changes if required
+* Restart services after changes if required.
 Custom services may require restarting the salt-minion process to take effect.

 ### Common Issues
-* Code not running
+* *Code not running:*
-  * Module not synced
+  * Module not synced.
-  * Device offline
+  * Device offline.
-  * Service not restarted
+  * Service not restarted.
-* Import errors
+* *Import errors:*
-  * Missing dependencies
+  * Missing dependencies.
-  * Incorrect requirements format
+  * Incorrect requirements format.
-* High CPU usage
+* *High CPU usage:*
-  * Infinite loops without delay
+  * Infinite loops without delay.
-  * Heavy processing in execution modules
+  * Heavy processing in execution modules.

 ### Best Practice Workflow
-* Write and test code locally (simple function)
+* Write and test code locally (simple function).
-* Create module in Custom Code
+* Create module in Custom Code.
-* Sync to device
+* Sync to device.
-* Test via terminal or job
+* Test via terminal or job.
-* Integrate into services or workflows
+* Integrate into services or workflows.
-* Monitor logs and refine
+* Monitor logs and refine.